amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 reefs, Vernadsky noted how these apparently inert strata are ‘traces of bygone biospheres.””"”
-Deleuze, invoking Henri Bergson’s Creative Evolution, agrees: just as there is “a halo of instinct in intelligence, a nebula of intelligence in

-instinct,’ there is “a hint of the animate in plants, and of the vegetable in
+Deleuze, invoking Henri Bergson’s Creative Evolution, agrees: just as there is “a halo of instinct in intelligence, a nebula of intelligence in instinct,’ there is “a hint of the animate in plants, and of the vegetable in animals”?

-animals”?

-Hylozoism: a doctrine held, especially by early Greek philosophers, but also by the Jains of India, that all matter has life.
+*Hylozoism*: a doctrine held, especially by early Greek philosophers, but also by the Jains of India, that all matter has life.

-THING-POWER IIT; CONJUNCTIONS
+THING-POWER III; CONJUNCTIONS

 De Landa’s soliton, Kafka’s Odradek, and Vernadsky’s living matter upset conventional distinctions between matter and life, inorganic and